 The noise level of the C3 Pro and E1 are similar about 85 dB, depending on the motorcycle etc.

 To get the best from the helmet’s design Schuberth recommends adjusting your motorcycle windscreen to direct air to the lower neck area.
-That should produce the quietest and most comfortable ride.
+That should produce the quietest and most comfortable ride, but may not be possible on some bikes.

-I wore the helmet for a couple days of off-road riding at the Sweet Lamb rally complex in North Wales, culminating in big adventure bike sprint race.
-The removable peak is a big selling point of this helmet, so too the ability to remove the visor and use a set a goggles, but due to the narrow opening, the only goggles that are guarenteed to fit are the Touratech Aventuro Mod goggles.
-Even then, you’ll find that there’s no goggle strap at the rear.
+I wore the helmet for a couple days of off-road riding at the Sweet Lamb rally complex in North Wales, culminating in a big adventure bike sprint race.
+The removable peak is a big selling point of this helmet, so too the ability to remove the visor and use a set a goggles, but due to the narrow opening, the goggles that are known to fit well are the Scott Hustle goggles.
+Even then, you’ll find that there’s no goggle strap at the rear to hold them place.
 That being said, this is an adventure helmet, and not too many are going wear goggles with a flip-up lid in anyhow.

-Sure, it’s not an off road competition helmet, instead it’s a helmet that you can comfortably wear day in day out on tour, and still enjoy on the trails of Wales, Morocco, South America, or wherever else you fancy.
+Sure, it’s not an off road competition helmet it’s not trying to be, instead it’s a helmet that you can comfortably wear day in day out on tour, and still enjoy on the trails of Wales, Morocco, South America, or wherever else you fancy.

 The E1 has a filtered grill vent on the chin, another just below the visor, and yet another on top of the helmet.
 Unlike Touratech’s version, there are no exhaust vents.
 On the street, these vents do a good job, but when working hard off road things can get a bit stuffy.

-This stuffiness is due in part to the way to the helmet seals up around the rider’s neck, which is what helps make it so quiet.
-There is always some airflow into the helmet even with all vents closed.
+This stuffiness is due in part to the way to the helmet seals up around the rider’s neck, which is what helps make it so quiet, though there is always some airflow into the helmet even with all vents closed.
 The manual claims this is prevent carbon dioxide buildup, which makes sense, but at high speed in windy conditions on the road I sometimes find it a little annoying.
+In fact on cold gusty days I ended up sticking some electrical tape over the permanent vents.

 The Schuberth E1 is a new bread of helmet, aimed primarily at ‘adventure’ touring.
 It’s not quite the first helmet to market in this sector, the Caberg Tourmax wins that race, but the Tourmax is budget-mid price helmet.
 The E1 takes things to the next level with its premium feel, well thought out design features, and overall quality.

-Is it perfect?
+Is it the perfect?
 Not quite.
-Three shell sizes would have improved the bulkiness, larger vents for better airflow, and a bigger eye port would be better for goggles.
+Three shell sizes would have helped reduce the bulkiness (and weight), the addition of exhaust vents would provide better airflow, and a bigger eye port would be better for goggles.
 Is it perfect for adventure?
 It’s not far off, and after a few thousand miles of testing, I can definitely recommend this helmet to for touring on/off road, or for day to day use.
+I’d give it a 4.5/5.